kenscripts/tpc_dw_review/README.md

 To find PRRs, TMHMM2.0 was used to find transmembrane proteins in the proteomes specified in Table 1.

 To find LRR-type PRRs, transmembrane proteins were scanned with the following LRR HMM models: PF00560.34, PF07723.14, PF07725.13, PF12799.8, PF13306.7, PF07723.14, PF07723.14, PF07723.14, PF18831.2, and PF18805.2 .
-These LRR-containing transmembrane proteins where then scanned for a kinase domain (PF00069.26) to find LRR-RKs.
+These LRR-containing transmembrane proteins were then scanned for a kinase domain (PF00069.26) to find LRR-RKs.
 Those LRR-containing transmembrane proteins without a kinase domain were designated as LRR-RPs.

-To find LysM-type PRRs, transmembrane proteins were scanned for the
+To find LysM-type PRRs, transmembrane proteins were scanned for the LysM domain (PF01476.21).
+These LysM-containing transmembrane proteins were then scanned for a kinase domain (PF00069.26) to find LysM-RKs.
+Those LysM-containing transmembrane proteins without a kinase domain were designated as LysM-RPs.

 ## (References)